carpentries-incubator/SDC-BIDS-dMRI/_episodes/preprocessing.md

 acquisition direction, typically along the y-axis (or anterior-posterior).
-The final value is the total readout time (from center of first echo to center of final echo), which can be determined from values contained within the JSON sidecar.
-Each line will look similar to <code>[x y z TotalReadoutTime]</code>.
+The final value is the total readout time (from center of first echo to center of final echo), which can be determined from values contained within the JSON associated JSON metadata file.
+Each line will look similar to
-In this case, the file, which we created, is contained within the
+<code>[x y z TotalReadoutTime]</code>.
+In this case, the file, which we created,
-<code>pedir.txt</code> file in the derivative directory.
+is contained within the <code>pedir.txt</code> file in the derivative directory.

 ~~~
 0 1 0 0.04914